rclone/rclone/MANUAL.md

 (incorrectly) interprets this as the file being accessible by everyone.
 For example an SSH client may warn about "unprotected private key file".

-WinFsp 2021 (version 1.9, still in beta) introduces a new FUSE option "FileSecurity", that allows the complete specification of file security descriptors using [SDDL](https://docs.microsoft.com/en-us/windows/win32/secauthz/security-descriptor-string-format).
+WinFsp 2021 (version 1.9) introduces a new FUSE option "FileSecurity", that allows the complete specification of file security descriptors using [SDDL](https://docs.microsoft.com/en-us/windows/win32/secauthz/security-descriptor-string-format).
 With this you can work around issues such as the mentioned "unprotected private key file"